react-navigation/react-navigation.github.io/versioned_docs/version-8.x/deep-linking.md

 <details>
 <summary>Why use `Linking.createURL`?</summary>

-It is necessary to use `Linking.createURL` since the scheme differs between the [Expo Dev Client](https://docs.expo.dev/versions/latest/sdk/dev-client/) and standalone apps.
+It is necessary to use `Linking.createURL` since the scheme differs between the [Expo Go](https://expo.dev/go) and standalone apps.

 The scheme specified in `app.json` only applies to standalone apps.
-In the Expo client app you can deep link using `exp://ADDRESS:PORT/--/` where `ADDRESS` is often `127.0.0.1` and `PORT` is often `19000` - the URL is printed when you run `expo start`.
+In the Expo client (Expo Go or Dev Client) app you can deep link using `exp://ADDRESS:PORT/--/` where `ADDRESS` is often `127.0.0.1` and `PORT` is often `19000` - the URL is printed when you run `expo start`.
 The `Linking.createURL` function abstracts it out so that you don't need to specify them manually.

 </details>